-When Auto Exercise is enabled, and the Auto Trigger Input signal is present, the load bank will turn itself on and start its cooling fans if applicable.
+When Auto Exercise is enabled, and the Auto Trigger Input signal is present, the load bank will turn itself on.
 After the system Startup Delay and user-defined Auto Start Delay, it will step up to a user-defined level and remain there until either the Auto Trigger signal is removed, or Auto Exercise is disabled at the screen, at which point it will step down to zero load and turn itself off.